This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have just had a baby.

-The Td vaccine is a booster shot that may be given to adolescents and adults every 10 years.
+The Td vaccine is a booster shot that may be given to adults every 10 years.
 The following are also reasons the booster shot may be given:

 - You have an open wound and it has been at least 5 years since your last Td vaccine.